Dave-Malik/CLI-based-calculator-assignment/README.md

-This an assignment for Certified Cloud Applied Generative AI Engineer (GenEng).
-In this assignment I had to make a CLI based calculator in typescript.
+This is an assignment for Certified Cloud Applied Generative AI Engineer (GenEng).
+In this assignment, I had to make a CLI-based calculator in TypeScript.